Ramapo High School (New Jersey): Football

-In 2000, the team won the North I Group III section with a 14-7 win in the championship game against Wayne Hills High School.
+In 2000, the team won the North I Group III section with a 14–7 win in the championship game against Wayne Hills High School.

-In 2001, the team finished the season with a 12-0 record after winning the North I Group III state championship with a 14-10 victory against Wayne Hills, which lost in the sectional title game for the fifth year in a row.
+In 2001, the team finished the season with a 12–0 record after winning the North I Group III state championship with a 14–10 victory against Wayne Hills, which lost in the sectional title game for the fifth year in a row.

 The 2009 team won the North I Group III state championship beating archrival Wayne Hills by a score of 16–8 at Giants Stadium, for the team's first title since 2003.

 After falling behind by a score of 26–7 at the half, the 2012 football team went on to win the North I Group III state championship by a score of 37–34 over Sparta High School after scoring 20 unanswered points in the third quarter and kicking a 48-yard field goal with seconds left in the game to break a tie.

-In 2015, the Ramapo Raiders beat River Dell Regional High School in the North I Group III state championship by a score of 45-15, earning the team's 10th state title in school history and the 5th state title under the direction of Coach Drew Gibbs.
-The 2015 football team finished the season with an 11-1 record.
+In 2015, the Ramapo Raiders beat River Dell High School in the North I Group III state championship by a score of 45–15, earning the team's 10th state title in school history and the 5th state title under the direction of Coach Drew Gibbs.
+The 2015 football team finished the season with an 11–1 record.

-In 2018, the team won the North I Group III sectional title with a 31-7 win against River Dell in the playoff finals and then went on to win the inaugural NJSIAA bowl game title by beating Summit High School by a score of 42-22, in the North Group III regional final at MetLife Stadium, completing the program's fourth unbeaten season all-time and becoming the first school in New Jersey history to finish 13-0.
+In 2018, the team won the North I Group III sectional title with a 31–7 win against River Dell in the playoff finals and then went on to win the inaugural NJSIAA bowl game title by beating Summit High School by a score of 42–22, in the North Group III regional final at MetLife Stadium, completing the program's fourth unbeaten season all-time and becoming the first school in New Jersey history to finish 13–0.

-The 2019 team beat Pascack Valley High School by a score of 28-23 to win the North I Group III championship.
+The 2019 team beat Pascack Valley High School by a score of 28–23 to win the North I Group III championship.